Maximvdw/AnimationCreator/README.md

-# AnimationCreator 1.1.3
+# AnimationCreator 1.3.0
-Animation Creator for MVdW Plugins
+Animation Creator for FeatherBoard